-The following scenario analyses were included in the Model Analysis Plan but were either changed to sensitivity analyses or were not conducted:
+The following scenario analyses were included in the Model Analysis Plan but were either changed to sensitivity analyses or were not conducted based on rationale provided below:

-- 1) Weight regain scenario: Scenarios evaluating short-term treatment followed by weightregain were evaluated and removed due to a potential overestimation of benefits - 2) Subgroup of patients who respond to the lower maintenance dose of phentermine/topiramate: We chose to only model the maximum dose and effect of Qsymia with the understanding that providers would attempt to maximize weight loss, provided patients tolerated treatment - 3) Patients with diabetes mellitus at baseline: Since the effectiveness of semaglutide and liraglutide have previously been evaluated by ICER, our model was designed to evaluate the impact of weight management in patients without diabetes.
-We assumed that for patients with diabetes, there would be no difference in the management of diabetes (i.e., HbA1C levels) between patients on different medications or lifestyle management alone for obesity management.
-Therefore, with the exception of delays to diabetes onset resulting from the effects of the drugs on HbA1C, we did not include the impact of treatments on HbA1C

-4) Optimistic and conservative assumptions regarding the benefit of treatment: We tested the optimistic and conservative weight reduction scenarios in one-way sensitivity analyses
+- Weight regain scenario: Scenarios evaluating short-term treatment followed by weightregain were evaluated and removed due to a potential unevidenced overestimation of longterm weight loss medication benefit - Subgroup of patients who respond to the lower maintenance dose of phentermine/topiramate: We chose to only model the maximum dose and effect of phentermine/topiramate with the understanding that providers would attempt to maximize weight loss, provided patients tolerated treatment - 3) Patients with diabetes mellitus at baseline: Since the effectiveness of semaglutide and liraglutide in patients with diabetes has previously been evaluated by ICER, our model was designed to evaluate the impact of weight management in patients without diabetes.
+We assumed that for patients with diabetes, there would be no difference in the management of diabetes nor in HbA1C levels between patients on different medications or lifestyle management alone for obesity management.
+Therefore, with the exception of delays to diabetes onset resulting from the effects of the drugs on HbA1C, we did not include the impact of treatments on HbA1C - 4) Optimistic and conservative assumptions regarding the benefit of treatment: We determined that one-way sensitivity analyses were most suitable for testing optimistic and conservative weight reduction benefits of weight loss medications.